Advertisement

 “The intense pelvic pain associated with adenomyosis typically follows trends with the menstrual cycle,” says Dr. Letham.
 That’s because your uterus swells and expands during that time.
 You’re likely to have heavy bleeding and even a feeling of heaviness or tenderness in your abdomen.
 Some people don’t have any symptoms at all, though.

-Adenomyosis usually goes away on its own after menopause.
-In the meantime, you can find relief with anti-inflammatory medications, birth control options such as oral contraceptive pills or hormonal intrauterine devices (IUDs), GnRH antagonists, selective progesterone receptor modulators like ulipristal acetate (UPA), and in some cases a hysterectomy (surgical removal of the uterus).
+Adenomyosis usually goes away on its own after menopause (not having a period for 12 months in a row).
+In the meantime, you can find relief with NSAIDs, or birth control options such as oral contraceptive pills or IUDs.
+In some cases, certain prescription medications that work on hormones or a hysterectomy (surgical removal of the uterus) are needed.

 Ovarian cysts

-When a cyst, or a sac consisting of fluid and tissue, forms in or around the ovaries, it's known as an ovarian cyst.
-While small ovarian cysts don’t always cause symptoms, they can sometimes lead to pain, pressure, and bloating.
+A cyst is a sac consisting of fluid and tissue.
+When one forms in or around the ovaries, it's known as an ovarian cyst.
+Small ovarian cysts don’t always cause symptoms.
+When ovarian cysts do cause symptoms they can lead to pain, pressure, and bloating.
 Ovarian cyst pain can feel dull or sharp, sometimes on one side of your abdomen.
 “Pain associated with ruptured cysts can be random and sporadic and can cause some brief, intense pain that resolves over the course of a few days,” says Letham.
 Cysts are almost always non-cancerous.

 Treatment for ovarian cysts depends on a few things, including: